wp-plugins/media-file-renamer/readme.txt

 Tags: rename, file, media, management, image, renamer, wpml, wp-retina-2x Requires at least: 3.5
 Tested up to: 4.0
-Stable tag: 1.9.2
+Stable tag: 1.9.4

 This plugins allows you to rename physically the media files by updating their titles.
 It also updates theirs links in the posts automatically.

 == Description ==

-By updating the name of the image / media, this plugin will rename physically the filename nicely, update all the references to that media in the associated post if there is any (img, src, url...).
-Using File Renamer (in Tools), you can bulk-rename all your files all at once, or only the flagged files, but it's recommended to do the renaming through the Media Library directly.
+By updating the name of the image or the media, this plugin will rename physically the filename nicely and update all the references to that media in the associated posts if any.
+Using the File Renamer (Tools), you can bulk-rename all your files all at once, or only the flagged files, but it's recommended to do the renaming through the Media Library directly.

 The plugin has been tested with many plugins (including WP Retina 2x and WPML) and supports Windows, Linux, BSD and OSX.
+Please check the FAQ as it contains important information and backup your website before using the plugin for the first time.

 Languages: English, French.